Undergraduate Commencement Guide

 Parking is available at various locations on campus.
 Guests will be directed to parking areas as they approach campus.
 As a convenience to guests, shuttle service vans circle the outer campus parking lots on a continuing basis for one hour before and one hour after the ceremony.

 Guests or graduates in need of special arrangements must contact the University.
-Please contact the office of Student Activities and Leadership Development at 413-782-1203, no later than May 8.
+Please contact the office of Student Activities and Leadership Development at 413-782-1203, anytime from April 29 until May 11.
 There will be a limit of one family member sitting with a guest who requires special accommodations.

 Accessible parking near the Alumni Healthful Living Center is limited to vehicles with designated license plates or placards.
 Drop-off of elderly guests in front of the Alumni Healthful Living Center is available.
 The University does not provide wheelchairs for guests.